jsleocadio/IMD0188-APRENDIZADO_DE_MAQUINA/README.md

 **Random Forest**

-Acurácia: 0.6633
+Accuracy: 0.6633
 Recall (weighted): 0.6633

 Confusion Matrix:

 ![rf_confusion_matrix.png](https://github.com/user-attachments/assets/8af353ee-7511-468d-9985-22d9db837673)

-### Training Models with reduced labels
+### Training Models with Reduced Labels

-We reduce the labels to four because on data analyses 88% of our dataset original was on three classes and we create another class named "Outros".
-The results:
+After analyzing the data distribution, we noticed that 88% of the tickets belonged to three classes.
+We reduced the labels to four by consolidating less frequent classes into a new category labeled "Outros."
+The models were retrained using this reduced label set, resulting in the following performance:

 **K-Nearest Neighbors (KNN)**

-Acurácia: 0.5979
+Accuracy: 0.5979
 Recall (weighted): 0.5979

 Confusion Matrix: